 The Chancellor’s Climate Fellows Program is a two-year commitment for faculty and staff to support statewide level climate related work with Chancellor Sonya Christian and the Chancellor’s Office.

-The fellows focus on four key areas: community engagement, curriculum development, workforce and campus facilities.
-The inaugural fellows started their work on advancing climate action education and engagement in September 2024.
+The fellows focus on four key areas: community engagement, climate literacy through curriculum development, workforce development for climate-ready careers, and sustainable campus facilities and operations.
+The inaugural Climate Fellows started their work on advancing climate action education and engagement in September 2024.
+In Fall 2025, the second cohort of Climate Fellows joined the effort.
+The third cohort of Climate Fellows will be announced this summer.

 Climate Fellow Activities

-Chancellor’s Climate Fellows will take on a variety of impactful projects, shaping climate action and sustainability efforts across the state.
-Their work may include:
+Chancellor’s Climate Fellows lead a variety of impactful projects, shaping climate action and sustainability efforts across the state.
+Their work includes

 Resources & Webinars